 Now that your blood vessels are returning to normal size, your heart rate is back to a safe pace, and your blood pressure is lowered, your risk for a heart attack is lower than while you were still vaping.
 “After one year, cardiovascular risk reduces by 50 percent,” Dr. Djordjevic says.
-If you think you’re too young to have a heart attack, think again; this woman had a heart attack at 21.
+If you think you’re too young to have heart problems, think again; this woman had a stroke at 29.

 After five years: Stroke risk is significantly lower